Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry: Construction One: Squeezing Lagrangian tori in

-Let $U_0$ and $U_1$ be the two small (closed) bigons in $D$ with one side on $C_{D,1}$ and the other side on $C_{D,1}'$, and denote the area of $U_i$ be $\delta$.
+Let $U_0$ and $U_1$ be the two small (closed) bigons in $D$ with one side on $C_{D,1}$ and the other side on $C_{D,1}'$, and denote the area of $U_i$ by $\delta$.
 The $L$ we construct will have shadow inside $U_0$.

 For $\epsilon>0$, let $S_{X,\epsilon} \subset X$ be an embedded circle such that \begin{itemize} \item it is disjoint from $C_{X,m}$ for all $m \ge 2$ \item it is Hamiltonian isotopic to $C_{X,1}$ by a compactly supported Hamiltonian \item the intersection between the disk bounded by $C_{X,1}$ and the disk bounded by $S_{X,\epsilon}$ is a simply connected region with area less than $\epsilon$ \end{itemize} (see Figure \ref{fig:LagX}).
-With the last assumption, if $a>2+\epsilon$, then we can find a compactly supported Hamiltonian $H_t \in C^{\infty}([0,1] \times X)$ such that $\|H_t\|=\epsilon$ and the time 1-flow $\phi_{H_t}^1(S_{X,\epsilon}) \cap C_{X,1}=\emptyset$ (see \cref{fig:problem1isotopy}).
+With the last assumption, if $a>2+\epsilon$, then we can find a compactly supported Hamiltonian $H_t \in C^{\infty}([0,1] \times X)$ such that $\|H_t\|=\epsilon$ and the time-$1$ flow $\phi_{H_t}^1(S_{X,\epsilon}) \cap C_{X,1}=\emptyset$ (see \cref{fig:problem1isotopy}).
 We choose $\epsilon<\min\{a-2, \delta/3\}$ and fix such a choice of $H$.

 Let $S_D \subset D$ be a small Hamiltonian perturbation of $C_{D,1}$ such that \begin{itemize} \item it is disjoint from $C_{D,n}$ for all $n \ge 2$ \item $S_D \cap C_{D,1} \cap C_{D,1}'=\emptyset$ \item $S_D \pitchfork C_{D,1}$ consists of two points $p,q \in \partial U_0$ \item $S_D \pitchfork C_{D,1}'$ consists of two points $p',q' \in \partial U_0$ \end{itemize} By possibly relabeling, we assume that $S_D \cap U_0=I_{p,p'} \cup I_{q,q'}$ where $\partial I_{p,p'}=\{p,p'\}$ and $\partial I_{q,q'}=\{q,q'\}$.
 We can also assume that $\overline{S_D \setminus (I_{p,p'} \cup I_{q,q'})}=I_{p,q} \cup I_{p',q'}$ where $\partial I_{p,q}=\{p,q\}$ and $\partial I_{p',q'}=\{p',q'\}$ (see Figure \ref{fig:sdepsilon}).